saman-nilantha/java_exp/README.md

-This a sample project which used to experimental Java Technology
+This a sample project which used to experimental of Java Technology